apache/singa/doc/en/docs/installation.md

 To build SINGA with OpenCL support, you need to pass the flag during cmake:

     cmake -DUSE_OPENCL=ON ..

+#### Compile SINGA with PYTHON2=ON

+The default Python version for SINGA is 3.
+SINGA can be built for Python 2 by setting PYTHON2=ON.

+#### Compile SINGA with PACKAGE=ON

+This setting is used to build the Debian package.
+Set PACKAGE=ON and build the package with make command like this:

+    $ cmake -DPACKAGE=ON
+    $ make package

 ### Compile SINGA on Windows